 NUR 1011 NURSING TERMINOLOGY - A course designed to provide beginning nursing students with an understanding of the medical language necessary to understand diseases, nursing procedures, body systems and abbreviations.
 Credit: 1 credit hour.
-Requires completion of general education courses within 3 years and admission into the nursing program.
+Requires admission into the nursing Associate Degree Nursing Program.